adamchainz/flake8-comprehensions/README.rst

 C404 Unnecessary list comprehension - rewrite as a dict comprehension.
 C405 Unnecessary list literal - rewrite as a set literal.
 C406 Unnecessary list literal - rewrite as a dict literal.
+C407 Unnecessary list comprehension - '<builtin>' can take a generator.
 ==== ====

 Examples